Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 ## Prerequisites

-To enable your application to use the TTS functionality:
+To enable your application to use the TTS functionality, follow the steps below:

 1. To use the methods and properties of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class, include it in your application: